-1. A Strong Heritage
+1. STLINK-V3: A Strong Heritage

 2. A Faster In-Circuit Debugger/Programmer

-Data transfers are the bread and butter of this platform, which explains why the first major architectural difference between the ST-LINK/V2 and STLINK-V3S is the latter’s compatibility with the USB 2.0 Hi-Speed interface.
+Data transfers are the bread and butter of this platform, which explains why the first significant architectural difference between the ST-LINK/V2 and STLINK-V3 is the latter’s compatibility with the USB 2.0 Hi-Speed interface.
 Previously, developers had to contend with a 12 Mbit/s USB 2.0 Full-Speed data rate, which could be cumbersome when uploading large applications.
-The new model now offers theoretical speeds of up to 480 Mbit/s, which will result in a drastically faster experience.
+The latest modules now offer theoretical speeds of up to 480 Mbit/s, which will result in a drastically faster experience.
 Furthermore, beyond the simple interface upgrade, ST also implemented multiple optimizations of its algorithms and processes, making this a thorough architectural overhaul instead of a simple speed bump.
-Hence, the increase in productivity for teams that upload very large applications multiple times a day is highly noticeable.
+Hence, the increase in productivity for teams that upload tremendous applications multiple times a day is highly noticeable.

 3. A More Flexible Tool

-4. A More Versatile Companion
+4. A Versatile Companion